 First, you'll need to decide how you're going to construct the template URL:

-3 - Fetch the data from a resource (not in-line)
+2 - Fetch data from source

 Next, you'll build out the template URL as before - starting with the fixed path, and then using the "insert a variable" link.
-This time, you'll want to select Image -> Data -> columnname, where columnname contains the variable data you need for the image URL.
+This time, you'll want to select This Image -> Data -> columnname, where columnname contains the variable data you need for the image URL.

-If you fetch directly from a resource, you'll need to specify which record's data to use.
+If you fetch directly from a source, you'll need to specify which record's data to use.
 For example, if you chose to use the filepath field, you still need to specify which record's filepath should be used (i.e., which row of table data).

 You can do this by setting filters to identify a specific record.
 If more than one record fulfills the filter criteria, the first available record's data will be used for this image.
 Ordering criteria (see below) can help you influence what record is first.